 The Company will distribute to its partners, on a quarterly basis, all of its Available Cash, which is generally all cash on hand at the end of a quarter, as adjusted for reserves.
 The General Partner has broad discretion in making cash disbursements and establishing reserves.
-The Company intends, to the extent there is sufficient Available Cash from Operating Surplus (as defined, generally cash on hand at closing plus cash receipts less operating expenses, debt service, maintenance capital expenditures and cash reserves), to distribute to each holder of common units representing limited partner interests ("Common Units") at least \$0.45 per Common Unit per quarter (the "Minimum Quarterly Distribution") or \$1.80 per Common Unit on an annualized basis.
+The Company intends, to the extent there is sufficient Available Cash from Operating Surplus (as defined), to distribute to each holder of common units representing limited partner interests ("Common Units") at least \$0.45 per Common Unit per quarter (the "Minimum Quarterly Distribution") or \$1.80 per Common Unit on an annualized basis.
 See "Cash Distribution Policy."

 LIMITED PARTNER INTERESTS ARE INHERENTLY DIFFERENT FROM CAPITAL STOCK OF A CORPORATION.
-PURCHASERS OF COMMON UNITS SHOULD CONSIDER EACH OF THE FACTORS DESCRIBED UNDER "RISK FACTORS," STARTING ON PAGE 23 OF THIS PROSPECTUS, IN EVALUATING AN INVESTMENT IN THE COMPANY, INCLUDING, BUT NOT LIMITED TO, THE FOLLOWING:
+PURCHASERS OF COMMON UNITS SHOULD CONSIDER EACH OF THE FACTORS DESCRIBED UNDER "RISK FACTORS," STARTING ON PAGE 23 OF THIS PROSPECTUS, IN EVALUATING AN INVESTMENT IN THE COMPANY, INCLUDING, BUT NOT LIMITED TO, THE FOILOWING: